Skip to main content

 WebsiteSubmit claim online →

 American Express Membership Rewards is one of the most valuable transferable points currencies, earned on Amex Platinum, Gold, Green, and select business cards.
-Points transfer 1:1 to 17 airline partners and 3 hotel partners, and can be redeemed for travel, statement credits, gift cards, and purchases at select merchants.
+Points transfer to a roster of airline and hotel loyalty partners (most at 1:1, with some at lower ratios) and can be redeemed for travel, statement credits, gift cards, and purchases at select merchants.
 Points do not expire as long as an enrolled card remains open.
 The Membership Rewards Terms explicitly state that points "are not your property" and "can't be transferred by operation of law, such as by inheritance."
 However, Amex makes a specific exception allowing an executor to request a one-time redemption after the cardholder's death.

 When a Amex Rewards account holder dies, their points may be transferred to a designated person at American Express's sole discretion.
 A transfer is not guaranteed, and satisfactory documentation is required before processing any request.